alexandrepiveteau/elm-gap-buffer/README.md

 This library tries to implement gap buffer operations in amortized [constant time in practice](https://elm-lang.org/news/0.12.1).
-The backing `Array` of the gap buffer never doesn't shrink when items are deleted.
+The backing `Array` of the gap buffer doesn't shrink when items are deleted.